-The Burn Program at Children's Hospital Colorado is the only program in the state of Colorado dedicated to treating pediatric burn patients and providing burn prevention education.
+Our Burn Center is the only program in the state of Colorado dedicated to treating pediatric burn patients and providing burn prevention education.
 The program was established in 1974 to treat all aspects of burn or skin injury in babies, kids and teens, including rehabilitation and scar reconstruction.
-Our team is here to treat and help you and your family through what can be a difficult experience.
-Learn more about the burn care team.
+Our burn care team is here to treat and help you and your family through what can be a difficult experience.

 We involve the family in all aspects of healing.
 For example, we encourage parents to be a part of their child’s dressing changes and we provide a social worker who can help a sibling cope with a brother or sister’s injury.
 A certified child life or therapeutic recreation specialist will guide your child through difficult procedures.

-Parents are continuously involved in their child’s treatment both in the inpatient and outpatient settings.
-Members of the Burn Team work with you and your child to teach appropriate burn wound care (pre and post-operatively).
+Parents are continuously involved in your child’s treatment both in the inpatient and outpatient settings.
+Members of the burn team work with you and your child to teach appropriate burn wound care (pre- and post-operatively).

-Children's Hospital Colorado Burn Camps Program was created in 1983 to meet the psychological and rehabilitation needs of the child and family following a burn injury.
+Children's Colorado Burn Camps Program was created in 1983 to meet the psychological and rehabilitation needs of the child and family following a burn injury.
 The program has grown into a series of camps designed to meet these needs by providing challenging activities, opportunities to form lasting friendships, adult mentorship and goal-setting opportunities.
-Watch this video to learn more about the Burn Camps Program at Children’s Colorado.

 The Juvenile Fire Setting Program at Children’s Colorado evaluates and treats children with risk factors for continued firesetting.
 The program also provides group counseling to the child and parents regarding identifications of behaviors and interventions for behavior changes.
 Referrals to the program come primarily from fire departments, psychotherapists, schools and parents.
 For information about treatment for juvenile firesetters, call 720-777-6604 or email firstname.lastname@example.org.

 Children's Colorado established the Children’s Health Advocacy Institute (CHAI) to improve the health and safety of children by working collaboratively with the public and our community partners.
-Learn more about burn prevention awareness tips from CHAI.
+Get tips for preventing burns in your home.